Risks Addressed by the ZTA Reference Architecture#

 The growth of the remote workforce, as well as collaboration with partners and dependence on contractors are other trends that are also challenging the conventional security paradigm.
 The subjects requesting authorized access to resources may not necessarily be within the network perimeter.
 They may be employees working from home or from a coffee shop’s public Wi-Fi via the internet, or a partner, contractor, customer, or guest that requires access to some resources but must be restricted from accessing other resources.
 By relying on strong identity, authentication, and authorization services to determine precisely which resources a subject is authorized to access with respect to their role in or relationship to the organization, ZTA can restrict subjects to accessing only those resources that they have a need to access and ensure that they are not permitted to access any other resources.

 While implementing ZTA addresses many risks, it also has limitations.
 It cannot remove all risk, and the ZTA implementation itself may introduce additional risks that need to be addressed.
-For more information on the limitations of ZTA, see Section 5 of SP 800-207.
+For more information on the limitations of ZTA, see Section 5 of NIST SP 800-207.